Before gluten-free and soaked grains became common words in our household, we ate the typical American breakfast:

 How did they fare?
 The rats in Group #3 (rat chow and water) remained healthy.
 The rats in Group #2 (cardboard box and water) eventually died of malnutrition.
 But it is Group #1 (cornflakes and water) that startled me most.
 Every one of those rats died before the rats in Group #2, the ones who died of malnutrition, did.
 They developed schizophrenic behavior, bit each other, and went into convulsions.
 The conclusion, then, is that a cardboard box is healthier than the “vitamin-fortified” cereals we feed our children.

-1/2 c. homemade yogurt (you can substitute kefir, whey, buttermilk, lemon juice, or apple cider vinegar if you need to be casein-free)
+- 1/2 cup homemade yogurt (you can substitute kefir, whey, buttermilk, lemon juice, or apple cider vinegar)

-1/2 c. raisins (dates or other dried fruits)
+- 1/2 cup raisins (dates or other dried fruit)

-3 c. warm water (this is in addition to the water listed above)
+- 3 cups water (warm; this is in addition to the water listed above)

-2. Combine 3 c. warm water, homemade yogurt, rolled oats, millet, and buckwheat in a glass bowl.
+Combine 3 c. warm water, yogurt, oatmeal, millet, and buckwheat in a glass bowl.
 Cover with a lid and let sit out overnight at room temperature.
 This needs to soak at least 7 hours and can be as long as 24 hours.
-If you are a night owl like me, prepare this a few hours before you go to bed 🙂
+If you're a night owl like me, you can prepare this a few hours before you go to bed.

-3. In the morning, pour the mixture into a large, heavy pan.
-I use cast iron – and if your pans are in desperate need of a good seasoning like mine are in this photo, you can read the instructions here.
+In the morning, pour the mixture into a large, heavy pan.
 Add the dried fruit, nuts – if you’re using them, and the additional 3 c. warm water.

-4. Heat to a boil.
+Heat to a boil.
 Reduce heat and stir occasionally until thick and creamy.
-You may add any optional ingredients to your taste.
-We usually add coconut and cinnamon with a sprinkling of stevia.
-YUMMY!